Introduction

 3. Size and quality filtering for SVs (SURVIVOR filter)

-Liftover of truth sets:
+Liftover of vcfs:

 This sub-workflow provides option to convert genome coordinates of truth VCF and high confidence BED file to a new assembly.
 Golden standard truth files are build upon specific reference genomes which makes the necessity of lifting over depending on the test VCF in query.
+Lifting over one or more test vcfs is also possible.

 1. Create sequence dictionary for the reference (picard CreateSequenceDictionary).
 This file can be saved and reused.